 Additional must-haves for RVing with cats

 These things are super handy and lightweight.
 They fold up flat when you’re not using them, making them easy to store anywhere.
 We have a very basic carrier and it’s sturdy enough to hold our large cat without folding in on her.

 13. Use a raised food and water dish holder

 Depending on the size of your rig, it might not be as easy to find a nice spot tucked away from foot traffic to keep your cat’s food and water dishes.
 These inexpensive dish holders are a great way to prevent your cat’s food and water from constantly being kicked over in your RV.

 14. Set up a scratching post

 RVing with cats can be a rewarding and fun experience for both you and your cats.
-So whether you are thinking of taking your furry friend on your next road trip or contemplating whether it’s an option to full-time with a cat, just follow these tips and you’ll find that RVing with cats is not only possible but can be an extremely enjoyable adventure.
+So whether you are thinking of taking your furry friend on your next road trip or contemplating whether it’s an option to RV full-time, just follow these tips and you’ll find that RVing with cats is not only possible but can be an extremely enjoyable adventure.